 SimCheck is a plagiarism service by TurnItIn.
-It replaces Ephorus which will be progressively discontinued in 2020.
+It replaces Ephorus which has been discontinued.
 As a user you will not detect any disruption - you will be automatically moved to SimCheck if your school has been using Ephorus.
 All previously submitted assignment answers will be added to SimCheck for future checks.

 Plagiarism in assignment